Reducing overuse of antibiotics is key, but equally important is ensuring access to these essential medicines for those

 Essential medicines lists

 The WHO Model List of Essential Medicines provides guidance for the development of national and institutional essential medicine lists.
-A similar list has been developed by the OIE.
-The WHO list promotes health equity and aim to assure availability of quality, affordable and effective medicines for treatment of widespread or high-priority diseases.
+The WHO list promotes health equity and aims to assure the availability of quality, affordable and effective medicines for treatment of widespread or high-priority diseases.

 WHO provides advise on which antibiotics to use to treat common bacterial infections, and which antibiotics to save for severe disease.
 It categorizes antibiotics into 3 groups based on the potential to induce and propagate resistance:

 - ACCESS: Antibiotics that should be available at all times, at an affordable cost and of good quality.
 Example: amoxicillin, widely used to treat pneumonia.

 - WATCH: Antibiotics that are recommended as first- or second-choice treatments for a limited set of infections.
 These are more prone to be a target of antibiotic resistance and thus prioritized as targets of stewardship programs and monitoring

 Having an essential medicines list can result in higher quality of care, better management and use of medicines and more cost-effective use of resources.
 In countries where essential medicines policies have been implemented to coordinate long-term interventions at multiple levels of their health systems, a reduction in antibiotic use has been shown.
 Clear standard operating procedures on drug procurement and ensuring first line antibiotics are available and used correctly can improve public and private sectors.

 Improving logistics and supply chain management